airfocus-logoBlog

 In this guide, we outlined a template agenda for your next product discovery workshop.
 And you know where to head for other useful templates from the airfocus team.

 We’ve also got our official airfocus ebook ‘How To Use Customer Feedback for Business Growth’.
 This can help you prepare for both the product discovery workshop exercises and your overall product management approach.
-A good start also can be using airfocus' prioritization.
-Check this feature now.
+A good start also can be using airfocus' prioritization, or using AI Assist to help you plan the next step.

 airfocus templates